Frequently Asked Questions

 How is your funeral home different from the others in the area?

-We are a family owned funeral home that provides dignified and affordable burial and cremation services in Placer County.
-We are not Corporately owned, a franchise or part of a National chain.
-When you retain our services, you will work directly with one of our family members.
+We are a small privately owned funeral home that provides dignified and affordable burial and cremation services in Placer County.
+We are not corporately owned, a franchise or part of a National chain.
+When you retain our services, you will work directly with the owner.

 How many death certificates will I need?

 Since everybody’s estate is different, the number of death certificates needed will vary.
 The simple rule is that if you are going to receive money back from Social Security, Life Insurance, Pensions, Investments, etc. you will need an original, certified copy.
 Banks generally will just need a copy.

 What do funeral directors do?

 Essentially, a funeral director is trained to anticipate your needs and help you decide on the details of your service.
 But, in the end, it is you who knows your loved one best, so a director is here to simply help arrange any type of service that will honor and celebrate your loved one.
 Directors can be caregivers, planners, organizers and advisors all at once.
 They are trained to answer questions about grief, recognize when a person’s having difficulty coping, and recommend sources of professional help.
 Funeral directors can also link survivors with support groups at the funeral home or in the community.

 Do I need to be embalmed when I pass away?

 No. When you pass away, the law states that you do not need to be embalmed unless you choose services that would require it.
 Open casket Funerals and visitations where the public is present would require it.
 Also, if you pass away out of state and need to cross state lines and be transported by common carrier also require it.
 Some cemeteries require embalming if you choose to have a mausoleum entombment.
 There may be other situations and your Funeral Professional will be happy to discuss this with you.